Infini-gram mini: Exact n-gram Search at the Internet Scale with FM-Index

 \paragraph{Partitioning.} For large corpora, we partition it into multiple shards and index each shard independently.
 Searching across multiple shards produces the same result as searching a single, larger index, and this allows us to build indexes with limited RAM per node as well as embarrassingly parallelize across multiple nodes.

-\paragraph{Indexed corpora.} We have built the index for the following corpora: the Pile (1.3TB training set, 1.4GB validation set; \citealp{pile}), DCLM-baseline (17TB; \citealp{li2024dclm}), and the Common Crawl between January and March 2025 (``CC-2025-05'', ``CC-2025-08'', ``CC-2025-13''; 28TB total; \citealp{commoncrawl}).\footnote{We extract text from the CC crawls with resiliparse, following \citet{li2024dclm}.}
+\paragraph{Indexed corpora.} We have built the index for the following corpora: the Pile (1.3TB training set, 1.4GB validation set; \citealp{pile}), DCLM-baseline (17TB; \citealp{li2024dclm}), and the Common Crawl between January and July 2025 ( ``CC-2025-05'' to ``CC-2025-30'' ; 7 crawls and 65TB total; \citealp{commoncrawl}).\footnote{We extract text from the CC crawls with resiliparse, following \citet{li2024dclm}.}

 \paragraph{Indexing time.} We use CPU nodes with 128 vCPUs and 2TiB RAM to construct indexes, and under this constraint, each shard can be as large as 700GB which can be indexed in 12--19 hours. \autoref{construct-table} reports the time for indexing the above corpora.
 Indexing time shows a slightly super-linear increase with respect to shard size, and we report detailed stepwise breakdown in App.~\S\ref{app:latency-breakdown}.
 If we were to index the full Common Crawl dataset (about 1PB), we would split it into 1,500 shards, which can be indexed in 1,200 node-days.